BtNowakowski/programming_browser/README.md

 # programming_search

-## It would be handy to be able to search using terminal, don’t you think?
+## It would be handy to be able to search for solution of your problem using terminal, don’t you think?
 ### A basic Python command prompt script that utilizes the webbrowser module to refine search results to only include websites related to programming

 ### Configuration on Windows